Programme Director: Arupratan Daripa

 - trains students in quantitative skills and requires them to combine their theoretical and quantitative understanding in an original piece of applied work.

 The course is demanding and challenging.
 We expect all of our entering MSc students to be competent with intermediate microeconomics and macroeconomics, multivariable calculus, linear algebra and statistics.
-Prospective students without the necessary prerequisites should apply for the 1-year Graduate Diploma in Economics programme which prepares students for the MSc.
+Prospective students without the necessary prerequisites should apply for the Graduate Diploma in Economics programme which prepares students for the MSc.

 The structure of the MSc Economics programme at Birkbeck reflects the long-running experience in cutting-edge, research-led evening teaching at Birkbeck.
 The programme is open to both full-time (one year) and part-time students (two years) and offers a rigorous training in economics.